derricknguyen12/cse150a_project/README.md

 ### If you use a particular algorithm/model/structure not covered in this class as a non-core structure (i.e. RandomHillCimb to create BN dependencies) you may briefly explain what the function does.
 Remember to provide a source.

- ### What is Gaussian Naive Bayes?
+ ### What is Categorical Naive Bayes?
-Gaussian Naive Bayes differ from regular naive bayes in the way that it handles the model's feature distributions.
-This is because Gaussian Naive Bayes handles continuous features by assuming they follow a Normal distribution.
-Instead of using feature frequencies, it computes the probability of each feature given a class using the Gaussian probability density function (PDF), which depends on the mean and variance of the feature per class.
-The inference process in both models follows Bayes' Theorem, but in GNB, P(Xi|Y) is derived from the Gaussian PDF rather than categorical probabilities.
+Categorical Naive Bayes differ from regular naive bayes in the way that it handles the model's feature distributions.
+While other forms of naive bayes assumes features follow specific probability distributions such as the multinomial distribution for text data or the Gaussian distribution for continuous data, categorical naive bayes is specifically designed for discrete categorical features.
+This works well with our data because we binned all of our numerical variables, making them categorical variables.
+We also have categorical features such as genre which is appropriate for this model.
+Categorical Naive Bayes estimates the conditional probability of each feature given a class using frequency counts and applies Laplace smoothing to handle unseen category values.

-$P(x_i | y) = \frac{1}{\sqrt{2\pi\sigma^2_{y,i}}} \exp\left(-\frac{(x_i - \mu_{y,i})^2}{2\sigma^2_{y,i}}\right)$

-GaussianNB is well-suited for numerical data like game prices or user ratings as well as our review ratio variable (a continuous variable), whereas regular Naïve Bayes is more effective for text-based applications.
-We implement Gaussian Naive Bayes using the model function from the scikit-learn library, where the .fit() function estimates the mean and variance for each feature per class, and .predict() computes posteriors using the Gaussian PDF to classify new data points.

-Gaussian Naive Bayes Reference: https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.GaussianNB.html
+Categorical Naive Bayes Reference: [https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.GaussianNB.html ](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.CategoricalNB.html)

  ### How do its training algorithms work?

-Training a Gaussian Naive Bayes classifier involves the following steps:
+Training a Categorical Naive Bayes classifier involves the following steps:

  - Calculate Class Priors: Compute the probability of each class (Recommended vs. Not Recommended) based on their frequency in the training data.
- - Estimate Gaussian Parameters: For each numerical feature, compute the mean (μ) and variance (σ²) separately for each class.
-This assumes that the feature values within each class are normally distributed.
+ - Estimate Conditional Probabilities: For each categorical feature, the model calculates the probability of each category occurring within each class.
+These probabilities are estimated using frequency counts and are smoothed using Laplace smoothing to handle unseen category values.
- - Apply Bayes' Theorem: When making predictions, the model uses the probability density function (PDF) of a Gaussian distribution to calculate the likelihood of a feature belonging to a particular class
+ - Apply Bayes' Theorem: When making predictions, the model multiplies the prior probability of the class by the conditional probabilities of the observed feature values given that class.
  - Compute Posterior Probability: The posterior probability for each class is computed using Bayes’ Theorem, and the class with the highest probability is chosen as the prediction.

-The model iterates over these steps during training, learning the parameters μ and σ² for each feature-class combination, and then uses these parameters to classify new data points.
+The model iterates over these steps during training, learning the probability distributions for each feature class combination and using them to classify new data points.

 ## Train Your Model